Huang Ming (politician)

-Huang Ming (黄明 (黃明, Huáng Míng); born October 1957) is a Chinese politician currently serving as Minister of Emergency Management and previously the director of the 610 Office an extrajudicial organisation set up by General Secretary Jiang Zemin for the purposes of disruption and suppression of the Falun Gong spiritual movement.
+Huang Ming (黄明 (黃明, Huáng Míng); born October 1957) is a Chinese politician who served as Minister of Emergency Management.

 Biography

 Huang was born in Xinghua, Jiangsu Province in October 1957.

-Huang became involved in politics in 1975.
+He became involved in politics in 1975.
 From August 1975 to December 1978, Huang worked in Xinghua County.

 In December 1978, after Resumption of University Entrance Examination, Huang was accepted to Jiangsu Police Academy and graduated in 1982, and he was graduated from Nanjing Normal University in 1995.

 From 1982 to 2000, Huang worked in Jiangsu Public Security Office.
 In 2000 he was promoted to become the Deputy Director of Jiangsu Public Security Office, a position he held until 2003.
 From April 2003 to November 2008, Huang was promoted to become the Director of Jiangsu Public Security Office.
 In August 2009, he was appointed the Deputy Minister of Public Security.

-In March 2018, he was appointed party chief and vice minister of Emergency.
+In April 2016, he assumed the roles of Deputy Secretary of the Party Committee, Vice Minister of the Ministry of Public Security, and Director of the Central Leading Group on Dealing with Heretical Religions, all at the full ministerial level, subsequently succeeding Fu Zhenghua as a member of the CCP Central Committee's Political and Legal Committee.

+In March 2018, he was appointed secretary of the party group and deputy minister of the newly formed Ministry of Emergency Management.
+In March 2020, he assumed the role of secretary of the party committee of the MEM.
+On April 29, 2021, the twenty-eighth session of the Standing Committee of the 13th National People's Congress resolved to designate Huang Ming as the minister of the Ministry of Emergency Management.

+On July 29, 2022, he relinquished the role of party secretary of the Ministry of Emergency Management.
+On August 24, he was appointed as a member of the 13th National Committee of the Chinese People's Political Consultative Conference (CPPCC) and as deputy director of the Committee of Social and Legal Affairs of the CPPCC.
+On September 2, he was dismissed from the role of Minister of Emergency Management.

+In March 2023, he assumed the position of vice chairman of the Constitution and Law Committee of the 14th National People's Congress.